Anna's Hummingbird

 Image Credit: Depositphotos

-Some well-meaning folks try to use sugar substitutes in their nectar, thinking it’s healthier.
-This is actually harmful to hummingbirds and can drive them away.
-Stick to the simple 4:1 ratio of water to plain white sugar – it’s what these birds need for their high-energy lifestyle.
+Some individuals think adding sugar substitutes to their nectar is healthier.
+In reality, this can be detrimental to hummingbirds and can even drive them away.
+Simply use the basic 4:1 ratio of water to plain white sugar.
+That is what these birds need to support their high-energy lifestyle.

 Cat watching bird